kotavonvos/civicedu/README.EN.md

 # CivicEdu –  Civic Empowerment through Blockchain

-**CivicEdu** is a blockchain network dedicated to promoting civic education in Africa.
-Based on a transparent platform, immune to political interference, CivicEdu connects African communities to international trainers, sharing tactical, strategic, psychological, technological, historical, and other expertise.
+**CivicEdu** is a blockchain network dedicated to promoting active civic education in Africa.
+Based on a transparent platform that is immune to political interference, CivicEdu connects African communities to international trainers, sharing tactical, strategic, psychological, technological, historical, media and communications, and other expertise.

 ---